Terradue/doc-tep-geohazards/source/tutorials/adore.rst

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* Select the “Interferogram generation with ADORE DORIS” processor:
+* Select the processing service “ADORE DORIS interferometric processor”:

 .. figure:: assets/tuto_adore_1.png
 	:figclass: align-center
         :width: 750px
         :align: center

+The "ADORE DORIS Interferometric Processor" panel is displayed with parameters values to be filled-in.

 Fill the parameters
 ===================